BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_07.md

 !battle(["Amaria", :UMBAMARIA, 0], "Water Surface")

 The fight will go instantly to Grassy Terrain for a little while.
-As long as you have a few Specially Defensive and fast Pokémon, letting Celesteela hang around while you attack the other, faster Pokémon on the field can be a good idea.
+As long as you have a few Specially Defensive and fast Pokemon, letting Celesteela hang around while you attack the other, faster Pokemon on the field can be a good idea.
 Changing the field to Corrosive Field can be useful for gaining momentum.

 !battle(["Titania", :UMBTITANIA, 0], "Cave Field")